O-Luhishi/League-of-Legends-Android-App/README.md

 ## Overview

 Android application designed in Android Studio for the E-sports "League of Legends 2017 Worlds Championship Tournament".
-Gives information on venue with GPS Maps, teams playing and the statistics of teams in the past touranments.
+Gives information on venue with GPS Maps, teams playing and the statistics of teams in the past tournaments.
 Also has a dummy registration form which would be used for purchasing tickets for the event.

 ### Requirements
   - Android 5.1.1 "Lollipop"